airbytehq/airbyte/airbyte-integrations/connectors/source-google-analytics-ua/README.md

-# Google Analytics Data Api Source
+# Google Analytics V4 Source

-This is the repository for the Google Analytics Data Api source connector, written in Python.
+This is the repository for the Google Analytics V4 source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/google-analytics-data-api).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/google-analytics-v4).

 ## Local development